PhrozenIO/PowerRemoteDesktop/README.md

 * Code refactoring and improvement.
 * Desktop streaming improvement to gain few more FPS.
+* Support password-protected external x509 Certificates.

 ### List of ideas and TODO

-* 🟢 Support Password Protected external Certificates.
 * 🟢 Mutual Authentication for SSL/TLS (Client Certificate)
 * 🟠 Interrupt sessions when local resolution has changed.
-* 🟠 Mouse Move / Events Optimization.
 * 🔴 LogonUI Support.

 🟢 = Easy